kmfaizullah/pathao-coding/README.md

 ----------------------------------------
 You are one step behind to run the project.
 You just need to configure the environment variables before proceeding to the final step.
 All env variables are provided in `.env.example` file.
 Create a `.env` file, copy the contents of `.env.example` and change the values according to your server's environment.

+It is expected that you have postgresql locally installed in your machine.

 ### Run the project
 -------------------
 There is a `run_dev.sh` file inside this directory where all neccessary commands are provided to run the project in development server.
 Execute the following commands to run the .sh file: